kirandhasade/flight_code_analysis/README.md

   - There are total **12 unique airline** in the dataset.

   2. date_of_journey:
+  - Journey date of each traveller.
-  - Date column in MM/DD/YYYY format.
+  - It is a date column in MM/DD/YYYY format.
+  - Dates are from 01/03/2019 to 09/06/2019

   3. source:
-  - Represents source from which the airline would departure.
+  - Source from which the airline would depart.
-  - There are total 5 unique source names in the dataset.
+  - Total 5 unique source names in the dataset.
+  - It contains Banglore, Kolkata, Delhi, Chennai, Mumbai.

   4. destination:
-  - Represents destination to which airline would arrive
+  - Destination to which airline would arrive
   - There are total 6 unique destination names in the dataset.
+  - It contains New Delhi, Banglore, Cochin, Kolkata, Delhi, Hyderabad.

   5. route:
   - Represents route of the airline from source to destination.
   - There is one null value in the dataset.

   6. dep_time:
-  - Departure time from the source.
+  - Time at which flight would departure from the source.
-  - It is in H:MM format.
+  - It is in H:MM format

   7. arrival_time:
-  - Arrival time at the destination.
+  - Time at which flight would arrive at the destination.
-  - It is in H:MM format followed by date.
+  - It is in H:MM format followed by date of arrival.

   8. duration:
-  - Represents flight duration to fly from source to destination.
+  - Duration that airline takes to fly from source to destination.
-  - It have mixed time formates some rows have in minutes, some have in hours and so on.
+  - It is in H:MM format.

   9. total_stops:
-  - Represents total no. of stops journey have between source and destination.
+  - Total no. of stops that airline takes between source and destination.
-  - Total 5 unique total stops in the dataset.
+  - There are total 5 unique total stops in the dataset.
   - There is one null value in the dataset.
+  - It contains non-stop, 2 stops, 1 stop, 3 stops, nan, 4 stops.

    10. additional_info:
-  - Represents any additional info about the journey.
+  - Represents any Additional info about the airline.
-  - Total 10 unique additional information in the dataset.
+  - There are total 10 unique additional information in the dataset.
+  - It contains No info, In-flight meal not included,No check-in baggage included, 1 Short layover, No Info,1 Long layover, Change airports, Business class,Red-eye flight, 2 Long layover.

    11. Price:
-  - Represents fare of the ticket to fly from Source to destination.
+   - Represents fare of the ticket to fly from Source to destination in rupees.
-  - All prices in local currency i.e. in Rupees.

 ### Overall statistics about dataset:
 - Number of columns/features = 11